-When an energy audit is conducted on your home, a professional assess the property to determine how energy-efficient your structure is overall.
+When an energy audit, also called an energy assessment, is conducted on your home, a professional assesses the property to determine how energy-efficient your structure is overall.
 This kind of audit is a good way to find out where excess energy may be creeping out of your home.
 It also shows you where elements of your home that are not energy-efficient may contribute to the problem.
 This is important because lost energy often results in higher utility bills, which can be a financial strain on you as the homeowner.

 Because an energy audit reveals virtual cracks in your home's ability to distribute energy -- including heated and cooled air from heating, ventilation and air conditioning (HVAC) systems -- you can address those issues effectively.
 Solutions include sealing the space around doors and windows and figuring out how to better insulate your home.
 The result is a cooler-feeling home during the summer months and a warmer home during the winter months.